 They always ask the normal questions, what’s his diet, where does he sleep, is he talking yet, having tantrums?
 Then he brought up naps.
 Is he napping still?

 Have either of my kids ever stopped?
 Jessica still naps every. single. day.
 There are days when we’re too busy or out and about and she doesn’t, but if we’re home and her bed hasn’t vanished into thin air, she naps.
+Also had a great idea for her future on junior investment isa for her to have the best education.

 He casually mentions that at some point we might want to start transitioning him into a once a day nap routine.
 Routine.
 Hmmm.
 You see.
 I did the whole routine thing with Jessica.
 Read the books, stuck to them like my life depended on it – and she benefitted from it.
 She did.
 She thrived as a baby and still does as a child on her schedule, but Oliver?
 Well.
 Hah.
 Um. yeaaaahhh.
 I didn’t crack a single book on routines, schedules, pregnancy, or childhood when it came to his pregnancy or life thereafter.